Mohammadjamiu/tahugo_updated/content/engineering-contents/why-is-engineering-important-to-society.md

 ## **Wrap Up**

-Engineering is undeniably important to society, as it solves real-world problems, improves the quality of life, enhances infrastructure and technology, promotes sustainability, drives economic growth, advances healthcare, fosters innovation, and encourages global collaboration.
+Engineering is undeniablyimportant to society,as **it solves real-world problems, improves the quality of life, enhances infrastructure and technology, promotes sustainability, drives economic growth, advances healthcare, fosters innovation, and encourages global collaboration.**

 Through their expertise and dedication, engineers have a profound impact on society's progress and well-being.